euije/TIL/CS/Datastructure/LinkedListVariations.md

  <img src = "./img/singlylist.png", height="90px", width="600px">
 </p>

-- With singlely linked list, we can't access the preceding node.
+- With singlely linked list, we can't access the preceding(previous) node.

 - Plus, we have to write extra codes handling the case where the list is empty or at specific target nodes.

+- To solve this, we have some variations of singly linked lists via extra fields.

 ---